domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log

+##[2.4.24]
+- Add method rename for devices, user-variables , scenes and groups

 ##[2.4.23]
 - Add method setMode for evohome device
 - Add method incrementCounter for incremental counter